-As of Month XX, XXX, the State has requested a waiver to include these non-MID counties
+On December 2, 2019 the State requested a waiver to include these non-MID counties.

 Bay, Calhoun, Gadsden, Gulf, Franklin, Hamilton, Holmes, Escambia, Jackson, Jefferson, Liberty, Madison, Okaloosa, Santa Rosa, Walton, Washington

 Figure 3 shows HUD-designated MIDs in green, Florida-designated MIDs in gold and Non-MID Counties in gray.
 The counties illustrated in gray were not originally designated as HUD or state MID counties.
 However, given the nature of the CDBG-MIT funding, the state of Florida is requesting a HUD waiver to include every Florida county.
 The state will ensure that at least 50% of the CDBG-MIT allocation will address only HUD MIDs.
 Including all Florida counties will allow the state to employ a truly statewide approach to hazard mitigation.